discordjs/guide/guide/popular-topics/webhooks.md

 + const webhook = webhooks.find(wh => wh.owner.id === client.user.id);
 ```

-The code above reads all of the channel's webhooks and only gives the webhooks by the bot.
+The code above fetches all of the channel's webhooks and only return a webhook created by the bot.

 ### Fetching messages